A cleft lip is a congenital anomaly that occurs when the upper lip and palate fail to develop properly during the initial months of pregnancy.

-Children with this condition may have difficulty eating or speaking.
-They may also have ear infections, hearing loss, and dental problems.
+Children born with this condition may face challenges in eating and speaking, along with the potential for ear infections, hearing loss, and dental issues.

-You can opt for cleft lip nasal deformity surgery in Turkey and benefit from the favorable opinions and prices of experienced surgeons in Turkey.
+Opting for cleft lip nasal deformity surgery in Turkey allows individuals to benefit from the expertise and competitive pricing offered by experienced surgeons

 Newborn children with cleft lips